openEOPlatform/documentation/federation/backends/collections.md

 4. Collection metadata should be valid STAC metadata and must include all extensions in `stac_extensions`.
 Tools such as [STAC-validator](https://github.com/stac-utils/stac-validator) can indicate obvious issues.
 5. FAIR principle R1: [(Meta)data are richly described with a plurality of accurate and relevant attributes](https://www.go-fair.org/fair-principles/r1-metadata-richly-described-plurality-accurate-relevant-attributes/)
 6. Collections have to follow harmonization guidelines specified below, if applicable.
-7. Collections naming (id, bands) should remain constant.
+7. Collections naming (id, dimensions, bands) should remain constant.
 8. Backwards incompatible changes or removal need to be announced with a lead time of 6 months, together with a migration path.
-9. The backend hosting the collection should not be experimental, and have an availability of 98% on a monthly basis for all features.
+9. Minimum availability of non-experimental collections is 98% on a monthly basis.
+The backend availability is used here if availability is not measured per collection.
-10. Evidence of maturity and usage needs to be available.
-Significant testing by users or the backend itself is required.
+10. Availability of a collection means that a simple process graph (e.g. using load_collection) returns a correct result.
+Collections may have special conditions to work, for instance in the case of commercial data.

 ## Harmonization